Kids and coding: What might Seymour Papert say?

 In this example, the Turtle is the physical object to think with, programming with LOGO functions as the cognitive tool, and the whole rationale for the activity is based in Piaget’s theory of how new knowledge is created in the mind (which he called genetic epistemology).
 In this case, the knowledge being built is knowledge about geometry.
 In a microworld, there is always a meaningful context for learning.

-Another aspect that must be pointed out is that Papert is clearly making the case that as children are constructing their programs, cognitive structures are being constructed in their minds.
+Another aspect that must be pointed out is that Papert is clearly making the case that as children are constructing their programs in the real world, cognitive structures are being constructed in their minds.
+And, in a way, vice versa.
+Additionally, children share and discuss their ideas which makes them more exciting and multi-dimensional.
 This kind of approach to teaching & learning is called constructionism.
 (For more about Papert’s enduring contributions to education, take a look at Mitch Resnick‘s tribute in his keynote from Scratch@MIT 2016 or this excellent TEDx talk by Gary Stager.)

 - Situating Constructionism by Seymour Papert and Idit Harel